winterstein/react-game-engine/src/book/chapter2.md

 ### {lose}

+Collector Bot: Processing data...

-Harvest Bot: So.
-This one is no pet cat.
-Master has raised the stakes.
+Collector Bot: This one is no pet cat.
+Master has expanded the input scope.

 ### {win}